youwen5/web/routes/writing/+parallelizing-this-website-for-free.typ

 Did it work?
 It's Rust, so of course it worked first try!
 Testing it out, I immediately noticed a massive speedup.

-= Race conditions

-Of course, because the build step involves actually interacting with the file system, I was extra wary of data races.
-I noticed that a few pages of my site weren't getting built properly after the parallelization.
-Luckily I immediately knew of the exact cause: when each page is built, internally I'm having Typst render an intermediate #smallcaps[html] document that I then read and inject into a template.
-However, the directory where these artifacts are stored is purged every single time a document is built, which was simple and worked in the sequential implementation.
-Clearly it was breaking things in the parallel version.

-A subtle error, but an easy fix.
-First, I introduced `fastuuid` to attach a
-#smallcaps[uuid] to the filename of each artifact.
-Because the directory
-structure is flat, if you have e.g. routes `/index.html` and `/cv/index.html`), they'll end up with the same filename and possibly overwrite each other, a dangerous race condition.
-Then I just made it so the #smallcaps[html] artifacts directory isn't purged until the very end, where I introduced a `.cleanup()` step.
-And we were done!
-There were no more race conditions and the site built just like before, just in parallel.

 = But was it faster?

 Yes!
 The increased overhead introduced by `rayon` and threadpooling was negligible.
-By far the best improvement was querying metadata from a document.
 For some technical context, I'm using the `typst query` command to get data out of my documents.
 To do so, Typst actually has to evaluate the code, which takes a while.
 Doing this sequentially didn't scale well, and likely would've become painfully slow as my pages increased.
 After introducing `rayon` it went from 1-2 seconds to near instant.

-This was by far the most noticeable improvement.

-I believe the build step was also sped up, but it seemed less immediately noticeable than the metadata step.

 = Benchmarks